eeeXun/gtt/README.md

 Toggle pop out window.

 `<C-j>`
-Translate from left window to right window.
+Translate from source to destination window.

 `<C-s>`
 Swap language.

 `<C-q>`
-Clear all text in left window.
+Clear all text in source of translation window.

 `<C-y>`
-Copy selected text in left window.
+Copy selected text.

 `<C-g>`
-Copy all text in left window.
+Copy all text in source of translation window.

 `<C-r>`
-Copy all text in right window.
+Copy all text in destination of translation window.

 `<C-o>`
-Play sound on left window.
+Play sound on source of translation window.

 `<C-p>`
-Play sound on right window.
+Play sound on destination of translation window.

 `<C-x>`
 Stop play sound.

 `<C-t>`
 Toggle transparent.

+`<C-\>`
+Toggle Definition & Part of speech

 `<Tab>`, `<S-Tab>`
 Cycle through the pop out widget.